Lillian Ross Was One of the Best Reporters on the Arts, and Life Itself

 When a piece is thick with we’s, it’s only because the circumstances are so specific and intimate that going without them might have been distractingly awkward.
 One of my favorite examples is “Slow, Quick-Quick,” a 1947 Talk of the Town item about a strike by instructors at Arthur Murray dance studios.
 “Around nine o’clock, a dozen more pickets turned up, some with placards and some with claves, maracas, and other romantic noisemakers,” she writes.
 “A Latinish-looking young man, whom the pickets called Santi, began knocking out a delicate rhythm with a par of claves.
 The pickets formed a more or less single line and started to prance up and down Madison Avenue.
 One girl seemed to lag behind, and we asked her if her feet hurt.
 She said no, and she was a jitterbug specialist and didn’t have a chance to use her talents.
 ‘Jitterbugging takes up too much space,’ she continued.
 ‘Gee, if only I could do the Hipper-Dipper, the Mooch, or the Brushoff, or even the Reverse Spoin or Slide Kelly Slide.
 Boy, would that get the public on our side!’
 (The details in this piece are worth appreciating on their own, such as the placards reading, “Don’t Waltz Us Around, Mr. Murray—Just Negotiate” and “Arthur Murray is a Wallflower—He Refuses to Arbitrate.”)

 Ross continued to keep “We,” “I,” “me,” “my,” and other such pronouns out of her pieces whenever possible, long after it became fashionable for profile writers to spend more time describing their own feelings about a subject than the subject.
-She never tried to imagine what anyone in her stories might be thinking or imagining, much less interrupt the flow of a piece for first-person ruminations, rhapsodies, conspiracy theories, or clever asides (a hallmark of so-called New Journalism practiced by such writers as Tom Wolfe, Hunter S. Thompson, and Gay Talese in the ’60s and beyond).
+She never tried to imagine what anyone in her stories might be thinking or imagining, nor did she interrupt the flow of a piece for first-person ruminations, rhapsodies, conspiracy theories, or clever asides (a hallmark of so-called New Journalism practiced by such writers as Tom Wolfe, Hunter S. Thompson, and Gay Talese in the ’60s and beyond).
 Speculation on people’s motives or interior lives often came in the form of a quote by some other person in the story or a snippet of some other writer’s take on the subject, offered by way of context.

 Ross preferred to build each piece by recording and then arranging details that she personally witnessed.
 This deprived her of tools that other writers used comfortably and ethically, and there must have been times when Ross’s adherence to her aesthetic — the in-house aesthetic of New Yorker profile writers, but amped to the max and sometimes beyond — limited her storytelling options.
 But she seemed to be all right with that possibility, maybe because her style, honed over seven decades, affected the reader in a unique way.
 What we are seeing in our mind’s eye as we read Ross is a collage made up of bits and pieces of observable reality.
 The overall effect of reading Ross is probably closest to watching a documentary in the “direct cinema” mode, where the filmmakers try their best not to become part of the story unless the story absolutely requires it.